data2health/mtip-tutorial/docs/index.md

 March 25, 2019

 **Time**:
-9am - 5pm PT (with a break for non-hosted lunch)
+9am - 5pm Central (with a break for non-hosted lunch)

 **Where**:
 Northwestern University Chicago campus